kocabiyik/aws-ml/ec2.md

 **Cross Account AMI Copy**
 - AMI can be copied across regions and accounts
 - You can't copy an AMI if it is associated with a Billing Product.
-- For example, if it is a Windows AMI, first you launch the instacne and then copy the AMI.
+- For example, if it is a Windows AMI, first you launch the instance and then copy the AMI.

 ### Placement Groups
 * Cluster: low latency instance group in a single AZ.